jackfranklin/javascriptplayground.com/_posts/21-07-14-real-life-es6-classes.md

 ---
 layout: post
-title: Real Life ES6 - Classes
+title: An introduction to ES6 classes.
 intro: Today we'll look at another new feature of ES6, classes.
 ---

 ## Support

-ES6 support is mixed across platforms, so you shouldn't expect to start using this stuff today.
-Implementations are being added all the time, and I recommend using [The ES6 Compatability Table](http://kangax.github.io/es5-compat-table/es6/) to see the current state of affairs.
+ES6 support varies across environments and platforms, implementations get updated all the time and it's important to also note that the spec is in draft, so everything below has the potential to change.
+I recommend using [The ES6 Compatability Table](http://kangax.github.io/es5-compat-table/es6/) to see the current state of affairs.

 ## Traceur

-All the code examples seen in this post were run through [Traceur](https://github.com/google/traceur-compiler), a tool for compiling ES6 code into ES5 code which has a much better browser support at this time.
-It allows you to write ES6, compile it and use the result in environments where ES6 features are not implemented.
+All the code examples seen in this post were run through [Traceur](https://github.com/google/traceur-compiler), a tool for compiling ES6 code into ES5 code which has much better browser support.
+The beauty of Traceur is that it allows you to write ES6, compile it and use the result in environments where ES6 features are not implemented.
 Traceur is installed through npm:

 ```sh
 npm install --global traceur